lestex/aws-terraform-kubespray/modules/aws_vpc/README.md

 - `private_subnets` - list of private subnet cidrs
 - `enable_dns_hostnames` - should be true if you want to use private DNS within the VPC
 - `enable_dns_support` - should be set true to use private DNS within the VPC
-- `enable_nat_gateway` - should be true if you want to provision NAT Gateways
+- `enable_nat_gateway` - should be true if you want to provision NAT Gateways (default - false)
-- `multi_nat_gateway` - should be true if you want to provision a single shared NAT Gateway across all of your private networks
+- `multi_nat_gateway` - should be true if you want to provision a multiple NAT Gateways across all of your private networks (default - false)
 - `map_public_ip_on_launch` - should be false if you do not want to auto-assign public IP on launch

 ## Usage